Jumieka Langwij

 Origins of Jamaican speech

 Linguists have identified "pure" Jamaican, now spoken mostly in rural areas, with regional differences, as an amalgam of seventeenth century English and West African, mostly Twi, constructions and vocabulary, with some Spanish and Portuguese thrown in for good measure.
 The accents and cadences have been derived from Scottish and Irish.
-Considering the history of Jamaica, this should not be surprising as the bulk of the population are descendants of slaves brought from West Africa, first by the Spanish, then taught English by their British owners, overseers, adventurers, and missionaries.
+Considering the history of Jamaica, this should not be surprising as the bulk of the population are descendants of people brought from West Africa, first by the Spanish, then taught English by their British owners, overseers, adventurers, and missionaries.

 Current status